Turnip & Leek Soup

 - 4 cups water + additional to thin if needed

 - 1/4 cup heavy cream (can sub with a dairy free alternative if need be)

 - additional salt and pepper to taste

-- Melt the butter and sauté the leek, onion and turnips for about 10 minutes over medium heat, stirring occasionally.
+- Melt the butter and sauté the leeks and turnips for about 10 minutes over medium heat, stirring occasionally.
 Add the thyme, salt and water and bring to a boil.
 Reduce heat to medium-low and simmer until the veggies are tender, about 10 minutes.
 Purée the soup in a blender until completely smooth, alternately you can use an immersion blender.

 - Return the soup to the pan and add the cream, nutmeg and plenty of salt and pepper to taste.